Quick Lemon Dijon Maple Dressing

-This lemon dijon dressing combines lemon juice, mustard, oil, and maple syrup or honey for a simple versatile dressing that will add flavor to salads, grains, and more.
+This quick & easy lemon dijon dressing combines lemon juice, mustard, oil, and maple syrup or honey for a simple and versatile dressing that will add flavor to salads, grains, arugula, and more.

 If using honey this recipe will not be vegan.
 Omit the maple syrup altogether for a Whole30 option.